ioBroker/ioBroker.xterm/README.md

 Terminal server to open command line interface.
 Please use it only for administration purposes.

-Based on xterm.js package.
+Based on xterm.js and node-pty packages.

 If the authentication is enabled, only ioBroker "admin" user can log in.

+## Usage
+Adapter support 2 modes:
+- Starts cmd.exe(windows) or bash(linux).
+On Linux the bash runs under `iobroker` user, and maybe you should switch to other user with more privilegs (via `su USER`).
+- Or simulate shell with node.js (You can activate this option if the first option does not work)

+Note: Some terminal commands with interactivity do not work.
+E.g. `nano` and some others.

 ## TODO
-- Ctrl + R (History)
+- Simulation: Ctrl + R (History)
-- More encoding pages.
+- Simulation: More encoding pages.
 If you find code page that suits to your system, please create an issue.
 Possible coding pages could be found [here](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings).
 - Support more than one session (Tabs)

 <!--